-Voting for new Sri Lankan president underway

-Opposition-backed candidate Dullas Alahapperuma and acting president Ranil Wickremesinghe are in a tight contest.
+Ranil Wickremesinghe elected as Sri Lanka president

+Ranil Wickremesinghe was on Wednesday elected as the president of Sri Lanka following a vote in the country’s Parliament, Newswire reported.

-The voting for the new Sri Lankan president started on Wednesday morning after former leader Gotabaya Rajapaksa fled the country and resigned last week amid the island nation’s worst-ever economic crisis, Newswire reported.
+The voting became necessary after former President Gotabaya Rajapaksa fled the country and resigned from the post last week amid the island nation’s worst-ever economic crisis.

+Wickremesinghe, who was sworn in as the prime minister in May, had announced his resignation from the post on July 9, but he did not officially quit.
+Instead, he was made the acting president after Rajapaksa fled.

+On Wednesday, Wickremesinghe received votes from 134 MPs of the 225-member House.
+Two MPs abstained from voting and the votes of four legislators were rejected.

-Ranil Wickremesinghe, currently the acting president, will face the Opposition-backed candidate Dullas Alahapperuma and Marxist party leader Anura Kumara Dissanayake in a three-way contest.
+Wickremesinghe was up against the Opposition-backed candidate Dullas Alahapperuma and Marxist party leader Anura Kumara Dissanayake in a three-way contest.

-A candidate will have has to get the support of 113 MPs in the 225-member House to win the election.

 Sajith Premadasa, who was earlier backed by the Opposition parties as their candidate, withdrew from the race on Tuesday morning saying it was for the “greater good” of the country.